 Wouldn’t you rather choose a real estate agent because of a referral than because she popped up first on Google?
 Have you tried posting on Craigslist or the like and gotten nowhere?

 Saya has numerous contacts who are always telling her about awesome service providers, job openings, funding opportunities, workshops, cultural events, discounts, you name it.
 She’s also often out and about experiencing awesomeness, much of it off the beaten path, so she loves to share.
-She curates all that goodness into Smatterings, a combination of social media shares and e-newsletter inclusions which she shares with her extensive network who respect and act on her referrals and recommendations.
+She curates all that goodness into Smatterings, a combination of social media shares, blog posts, and e-newsletter inclusions which she shares with her extensive network who respect and act on her referrals and recommendations.

 If you’d like to share your own goodness via Smatterings, check out how below.